 How do I pay my fees?

-For most courses, you will be asked to transfer for fees to the individual tutors before the course starts.
+For all courses, you will be asked to transfer for fees to the individual tutors before the course starts.
 If you’d like an invoice, simply request one from your tutor.
 Invoices may or may not include MwSt.
 (VAT) depending on the tutor leading the workshop.

 What do fees include?

 We aim to keep our courses as accessible as possible to writers.
 Hey, we’re writers too, but in order to keep The Reader running we need to cover the costs.
 The course fee includes rental costs (classroom/ communication platform), instructor fees, administration and web fees.
-But they don’t always include VAT or Mrwst.
+But they don’t always include VAT or MsSt.
+(VAT)